AMereBagatelle/fabricskyboxes/README.md

 ### OptiFine skybox format

 It is **out of the scope** of this mod to support the OptiFine format.
-[MCPP++](https://github.com/supsm/MCPPPP) can be used to get OptiFine Skyboxes to work and you can read its [instructions](https://github.com/supsm/MCPPPP#use) on how to do that.
+[MCPP++](https://github.com/supsm/MCPPPP) can be used to convert OptiFine Skyboxes to FSB format and you can read its [instructions](https://github.com/supsm/MCPPPP#use) on how to do that.

-## Plans

-- Include more skyboxes
-- More general improvements to skyboxes for creators

 ## Suggestions / Support